john-rocky/SemanticImage/README.md

 # SemanticImage

-The collection of image filters.
+A collection of easy-to-use image / video filters.

 # How to use